 On substance, a novel theory of harm in relation to effects of horizontal mergers on innovation has emerged and will be remembered as one of the important policy changes championed by Commissioner Vestager.
 In Dow/DuPont and Bayer/Monsanto, the Commission did not focus on specific product overlaps (even if only pipeline-to-pipeline), but instead considered the impact on innovation “more broadly”: the Commission found that a merged Dow/DuPont entity would likely reduce its combined R&D budget, which would inevitably lead to a smaller number of innovative products brought to market.
 To remedy the Commission’s concerns, DuPont’s relevant R&D organization had to be divested.
 While the Commission’s approach has since been heavily criticised, it is there to stay, and companies in R&D-heavy industries should be prepared to address innovation-related concerns.

 Another novelty is the enforcement of procedural rules in relation to gun jumping and the provision of misleading information during the notification process.
 In 2014, the Commission fined Marine Harvest EUR 20 million for acquiring a 48% shareholding without notifying the Commission; the Commission found that the large minority shareholding already conferred de facto control at the shareholders’ meeting of the target.
 In April 2018, the Commission fined Altice EUR 125 million for taking charge of the target company before receiving merger control clearance.
-An investigation into the way Canon acquired Toshiba Medical is still pending; the Commission seems concerned that Canon already exercised decisive influence over Toshiba Medical while the latter was legally controlled by independent businessmen.
-While gun jumping may have played a subordinated role in mergers in the past, these cases certainly bring the topic into the prime light of legal advice.
+Additionally, in June 2019, the Commission fined Canon EUR 28 million for partially implementing its acquisition of Toshiba Medical before notification and merger control approval by exercising decisive influence over Toshiba Medical while the latter was legally controlled by an independent business.
+Canon appealed the Commission’s decision at the General Court of the European Union on 9 September 2019.
+The forthcoming judgement should provide much-awaited clarification on this topic.
+While gun jumping may have played a subordinated role in mergers in the past, these cases certainly bring the topic into the limelight.

 In May 2017, the Commission fined Facebook EUR 110 million for providing incorrect information during the merger control process of its acquisition of WhatsApp; at the time, Facebook stated that it would be unable to establish reliable automated matching between Facebook users’ accounts and WhatsApp users’ accounts, although it did exactly that two years later.
 The Commission argued that the technical possibility of matching accounts already existed at the time of the notification, which Facebook acknowledged.
-Two more cases are still under investigation by the Commission: Merck KGaA’s acquisition of Sigma-Aldrich and GE’s acquisition of LM Wind.
+Furthermore, in April 2019, the Commission fined General Electric EUR 52 million for providing incorrect information in its acquisition of LM Wind.
+Merck KGaA’s acquisition of Sigma-Aldrich is still under investigation by the Commission.
 These cases show that the provision of accurate information during the notification process will be watched carefully by the Commission.
-While this is not objectionable as such, the Commission should bear in mind that the sheer amount of requested information is becoming increasingly unmanageable for notifying parties: on top of the notification form (which can be several hundred pages long, with thousands of annexed documents and market data), the Commission has copied the US-style 2nd request approach in Phase II cases, resulting in the production of millions of internal documents.
+While this is not objectionable as such, the Commission should bear in mind that the sheer amount of information requested is becoming increasingly unmanageable for notifying parties: on top of the notification form (which can be several hundred pages long, with thousands of annexed documents and market data), the Commission has copied the US-style 2nd request approach in Phase II cases, resulting in the production of millions of internal documents.

 Looking into the future, the topic of “common ownership” – whereby investors hold minority stakes in multiple companies active within the same industry – has attracted the Commission’s interest.
 Under the current European merger control rules, only the acquisition of (joint or sole) control may trigger a notification requirement.
 In February 2018, Commissioner Vestager said that the Commission is carefully looking into the matter and has begun investigating whether common ownership causes problems or not.
+In addition, the European Parliament, in its Annual Report on Competition Policy of March 2018, called upon the Commission to draw up a report on the effects of common ownership on the European markets.
 We will see if this will lead to a change of the European merger control regulation.